mytourist/api-documentation/bookings.md

 </table>

 **Custom channel connection for connectivity partners**
 Owning a online Travel Agency?
 For contracted partners we can create a custom channel.
 Then a 2-way connection can be made for bookings, availability and pricing.
 You can build a booking module on your platform or synchronize the bookings into our centralized database.
-Please <a href="https://mytourist.cloud" target="_blank">contact us</a> for more information.</span>
+Please <a href="https://mytourist.cloud" target="_blank">contact us</a> for more information.